 Timothy Hayes, MD, PhD; Kim Cheramie, MSN, RN-BC; Nicole McMenamin; Chelsey Benedek and Emma Boring hereby state that they or their spouse/life partner do not have any relevant financial relationships to products or devices with any commercial interests related to the content of this activity of any amount during the past 12 months.

 In support of improving patient care, AcademicCME is jointly accredited by the Accreditation Council for Continuing Medical Education (ACCME), the Accreditation Council forPharmacy Education (ACPE), and the American Nurses Credentialing Center (ANCC), to provide continuing education for the healthcare team.
-This activity was planned by and for the healthcare team.

 Credit Designation Statements